Kiribati Safety Guide

 Healthcare Tips

-• Ensure all routine vaccinations are up to date before travel; consult a travel medicine clinic 6-8 weeks before departure
+• Ensure all routine vaccinations are up to date before traveling.
+Hepatitis A, Hepatitis B, and Typhoid vaccinations are recommended.
+Consult a travel medicine specialist at least 6-8 weeks before departure.

 Common Risks